How to Dehydrate Ground Pork – Dehydrating Ground Pork, A Step-by-Step Guide

 Weights, Measures, and Serving Sizes

-We consider a minimum serving size of ground meat to be 4 ounces.
-So that is roughly 40 grams of dehydrated weight and measured out to be 1/3 cup by volume.
+We consider a ground meat serving-size weight to be 4 ounces.
+So that is roughly 40 grams of dehydrated weight.

 Add these dehydrated pork crumbles to your favorite freeze-dried food pouches.
 Be sure to compensate by adding a bit more water as you prepare your meal.